-- Santo Daime Church near Cusco: I had amazing experiences with Santo Daime ceremonies in the last 2 years (updated in July 2020).
+- Santo Daime Church near Cusco: I had amazing experiences with Santo Daime ceremonies in the later stages of my journey.
 It’s the Brazilian tradition/religion founded in the 1930’s in the Brazilian Amazon by Raimundo Irineu Serra.
 Santo Daime churches have spread globally far beyond their origin and promote a wholesome lifestyle in conformity with Irineu’s motto of “harmony, love, truth and justice”, as well as other key doctrinal values such as strength, humility, fraternity and purity of heart.

 - There is a shaman in Salento, Colombia who holds ayahuasca ceremonies.
 I almost went to his ceremony with a bunch of backpackers but he declined me since I was in my moon period (that is a common thing with ayahuasca due to the female/male energy conflict).
 If you go to La Serrano hostel in Salento (an eco-hostel and a beautiful place to stay in), they would tell you where/when or simply bring you with them.